 It’s a sales document that isn’t overtly salesy.

-We define white papers as this, because they’re way more formal and academic in tone, compared to say a typical blog post, brochure or ebook.
-The narrative also differs from many other forms of content marketing as well, as a white paper will present a problem to the reader before providing a solution (in the form of a business’s product or service).
+They’re way more formal and academic in tone, compared to say a typical blog post, brochure or ebook.
+The narrative also differs from other types of content as a white paper presents a problem to the reader before providing a solution (in the form of a business’s product or service).

 Therefore, to build the salesy but not too salesy tone, white papers need to be exhaustive in their research.

-A white paper, then, sits within your content marketing arsenal.
-The below infographic unpacks the key characteristics of a white paper, compared to other content marketing formats.
+The below infographic unpacks the key characteristics of a white paper, compared to Ebooks and blog posts.

-As we’ve discussed, white papers require a fair investment in both time and energy.
+As we’ve discussed, writing a white paper is a fair investment in both time and energy.
 So the obvious question you’re probably asking yourself is “what’s going to be my return on this investment?”

 The internet is sadly awash with poorly researched and ill-conceived content marketing documents dressed up as white papers.
 These provide little-to-no benefit to the company that produced it, as they’re not going to build legitimacy or authority, nor act as an effective sales tool.